Jushin Liger: 2019

-North American independent promotions (2007–2019)
+North American independent promotions (2007–2019, 2025)

 Liger made his Canadian return after 18 years on May 25 and 26, 2007, in Mississauga, Ontario and competed in UWA Hardcore Wrestling.
 On night one he teamed with Puma and defeated the team of Último Dragón and Kazuchika Okada, after Liger hit the Liger Bomb on Okada.
 On night two, Liger teamed with Último Dragón and defeated The Murder City Machine Guns (Alex Shelley and Chris Sabin) after a Liger Bomb / Dragon Sleeper combo.

 Liger made his Pro Wrestling Guerrilla (PWG) debut in Los Angeles, California on January 30, 2010, as part of WrestleReunion 4.
 He defeated El Generico via pinfall after a brainbuster.
 On May 22, 2010, Liger made his debut for American promotion Jersey All Pro Wrestling (JAPW), losing to Homicide in the main event of the evening.
 He would return to the promotion seven months later on December 10, when he defeated Azrieal, Bandido Jr., B-Boy, El Generico and Kenny Omega in a six-way elimination match to win the JAPW Light Heavyweight Championship.
 The following day he would successfully defend the title against Mike Quackenbush.
 Liger would lose the title to Kenny Omega in his second defense on May 15, 2011, in Philadelphia, Pennsylvania, during the Invasion Tour 2011, New Japan's first tour of the United States.

 Liger returned to the United States, making his debut for Extreme Rising on April 4, Pro Wrestling Syndicate (PWS) on April 5 and Chikara on April 6, 2013, all during the WrestleCon weekend in New Jersey.
 After the cancellation of the Extreme Rising event, Liger ended up taking part in another PWS event on April 4, during which he defeated Davey Richards and Tony Nese in a three-way match.
 The following day, Liger was defeated by former WWE wrestler John Morrison in what was billed as an "International Dream Match".
 Liger finished his American tour by teaming with Mike Quackenbush to defeat Jigsaw and The Shard in the main event of the Chikara show.
 Liger returned to California in 2016, taking part in the 2016 Battle of Los Angeles.
 He was eliminated from the tournament in the first round by Chris Hero.

+In 2025 Liger came out of retirement to face Joey Janela at WrestleCade's SuperShow on November 29, 2025.